camptocamp/tilecloud-chain/README.md

 For the last zoom levels we can use MapCache.

-To select the levels we generate the tiles an witch one we serve them using MapCache we have an option 'min\_resolution\_seed' in the layer configuration.
+To select the levels we switch from pre-generate the tiles to generate tiles on runtime by using MapCache 'min\_resolution\_seed' in the layer configuration.

 The MapCache configuration look like this (default values):